 How to Properly Screen Tenants

 It’s paramount to properly screen potential tenants.
-When choosing the individuals to live on your property, you want to make the right decision, or else it may cost you time, resources, and money.
+When choosing the individuals to live in your rental property, you want to make the right decision, or it may cost you time, resources, and money.
 You want to choose the right tenants in a manner that’s fair and done correctly.
 The process to screen tenants shall be done similar to the process lenders complete to qualify individuals for mortgages, and the screening process is risk assessment.
 You will set specific tenant criteria to avoid obstacles such as late or missed rent payments.
-Some standards required will be a minimum credit score of roughly 630-640, a credit history over two years, proof of stable employment, no excessive debt, and the ability to pay the first month’s rent along with the security deposit.
-Most landlords will require first and last month rent and a security deposit if the individual has a low credit score; at times, the landlord will even require a co-signer for the tenant.
-A few potential “red flags” should be considered when screening tenants; these red flags are unstable employment history, evictions, late or missing payments, and bankruptcies.
-Keep in mind some individuals change and mature over time; just because this potential tenant made mistakes in their past doesn’t mean they deserve to be overlooked without any consideration.
-Lastly, review the “fair housing act” and understand that it’s illegal to discriminate against renters based on their race, sex, religion, disability, or national origin; this means as a landlord, you may not refuse to rent to anyone within those protected categories.
-Also, a landlord cannot lie about the properties available, terms, or conditions.
+Some standards will require a minimum credit score of roughly 630-640, a credit history over two years, proof of stable employment, no excessive debt, and the ability to pay the first month’s rent and the security deposit.
+Most landlords will require first and last month’s rent and a security deposit if the individual has a low credit score; at times, the landlord will even require a co-signer for the tenant.
+A few potential “red flags” should be considered when screening tenants: unstable employment history, evictions, late or missing payments, and bankruptcies.
+Keep in mind that some individuals change and mature over time; just because this potential tenant made mistakes in their past doesn’t mean they deserve to be overlooked without consideration.
+Lastly, review the “fair housing act” and understand that it’s illegal to discriminate against renters based on their race, sex, religion, disability, or national origin; as a landlord, you may not refuse to rent to anyone within those protected categories.
+Also, a landlord cannot lie about the property available, terms, or conditions.
 These aren’t just unethical behaviors, and they are also illegal actions!

 How to Maintain a Rental Property

 It’s suggested that first-time landlords purchase turn-key rental properties to start the process of renting.
-The term turn-key means a property that requires little to no repairs to put a tenant in place, and these properties help reduce the risk for first-time homeowners.
+Turn-key means a property requiring little to no repairs to put a tenant in place, and these properties help reduce the risk for first-time homeowners.
 In addition, turn-key properties generate passive income with immediate cash flow.
 When a turn-key property is purchased, the majority of the time, a qualified tenant already resides in the property with a lease agreement.
 Even experienced investors prefer to turn-key property because it’s simple and requires little attention to be an acceptable form of passive income.
 If you can purchase a turn-key property, it will likely not need a property manager.
-The only task as a landlord will be to locate a proper tenant, collect rent, and handle any obstacle that may arise.
+The only task as a landlord will be to locate a proper tenant, collect rent, and handle any obstacle.

 Different Types of Rental Property

-The average real estate investor is offered a few different rental options for investment properties; Single-family homes, Multi-family houses, & Condo units.
+The average real estate home investor is offered a few different rental options for investment properties; Single-family houses, Multi-family houses, & Condo units.
 Single-family homes are the most popular and standard method for investors.
 These single-family homes offer lower cash returns than unit properties available to multiple tenants.
 Multi-family properties will require more attention but provide an adequate return on investment.
 The most profitable rental investment will be to own commercial property, but that opportunity isn’t present for a regular or new investor.
-Once you acquire your first rental property, we recommend saving up the profits to reinvest into more rentals.
+Once you acquire your first rental property, we recommend reinvesting the profits into more rentals.
 Rental properties are one the best routes to generate passive income, and it’s an investment that continuously increases in value while offering multiple tax benefits.

-An excellent way to gain experience with being a landlord with no risk will be the concept of house hacking.
+The concept of house hacking will be an excellent way to gain experience with being a landlord with no risk.
 The real estate investing strategy of house hacking refers to purchasing a property, usually a multi-unit home, and then renting out a portion of the property.
-It’s a great way to lower mortgage payments, and at times it provides a method to live rent-free.
-An example of house hacking will be purchasing a single-family property then remodeling the basement into a small apartment or efficiency.
-After the renovations are completed, you will rent that part of the property to a potential tenant.
-Another much more feasible example will be to purchase a duplex or triplex, live in one of the units while renting out the other unit or two.
+It’s a great way to lower mortgage payments and sometimes provides a way to live rent-free.
+An example of house hacking will be purchasing a single-family property and then remodeling the basement into a small apartment or efficiency.
+After the renovations, you will rent that part of the property to a potential tenant.
+Another much more feasible example will be to purchase a duplex or triplex, living in one of the units while renting out the other unit or two.
 Rental income generated is used to pay down the mortgage balance & build equality in the property, allowing the homeowner to do a cash-out refinance and use these funds to purchase another rental property.
-These many benefits involve house hacking; not only does it permit for experience being a landlord, but it allows individuals to minimize the number of funds and capital wrapped up in the rental property!
-Like any other method of investing in rental properties, it’s imperative to choose the right tenant to make the process as manageable and effortless as possible.
+These many benefits involve house hacking; it permits a landlord’s experience but allows individuals to minimize the number of funds and capital in the rental property!
+Like any other method of investing in rental properties, choosing the right tenant is imperative to make the process as manageable and effortless as possible.

 Return On Investment

 The return on investment, also known as (ROI), refers to a way to fully understand how valuable your property may be.
 The ROI is how much money you made divided by how much you spent on the property.
 The first step in calculating your return on investment will be to estimate the annual rental income.
-You will research the rental rates of similar properties in the subject area to figure out roughly the yearly income.
-Next, you will want to determine the annual expenses, including insurance, maintenance costs, taxes, necessary repairs, mortgage payments & interest, and any other associated fees.
-Next, determine the net operating income by subtracting the annual rental income from the annual expenses.
+To determine the yearly income, you will research the rental rates of similar properties in the subject area.
+Next, you will want to choose the annual expenses, including insurance, maintenance costs, taxes, necessary repairs, mortgage payments & interest, and any other associated fees.
+Next, select the net operating income by subtracting the annual rental income from the annual expenses.
 Following this step, you will want to calculate the total cash investment.
-You will determine this by adding the down payment, closing costs, and repair costs; divide the NOI (net operating income) by your total cash investment to establish your return on investment.
+You will determine this by adding the down payment, closing, and repair costs; divide the NOI (net operating income) by your total cash investment to establish your return on investment.